t1ww/AnotherLands-main-project/AnotherLands md/lore/factions.md

 ## The Shifters’ Belief

-A minority of wanderers, hermits, and cult remnants still speak of **“The Shifts”** —
+A minority of wanderers, hermits, and old cult remnants still speak of **“The Shifts”** —
-they claim dimensional fractures never fully closed, only weakened.
+they claim the dimensional fractures never fully closed, only weakened.
-To them, each strange mutation, spectral echo, or impossible creature is a sign of the rifts stirring again.
+To them, each strange mutation, spectral echo, or twisted creature is a sign of the rifts stirring again.

-While most scholars dismiss this as folklore or trauma echoing through generations,
-some explorers and drifters swear they’ve seen the light bend wrong in the wilds —
-as if reality itself still remembers where it tore.
+What they do not realize is that the breach was long ago sealed—quietly, by hands now forgotten.
+But fear has deep roots.
+Generations have grown under its shadow, and many townsfolk still refuse to travel beyond their walls,
+convinced the outer lands whisper with things that should not exist.